ainsleyrose/github.io/index.md

 In this activity, I was given tutorials on how to use GitHub.
 It kick-started me to use Github.
 To express my learning through this activity, is this website!

 I learned how to code on Github and how to work through issues with my group and share information.
 It gets a little tricky sometimes but it's a learning process!
+Next learning steps would be trying to make websites more professional (maybe adding the visual presentation of each project in the webpage instead of bringing the viewer into a different website, adding button functions to bring them into the different parts of the page).

 Difficulty level: 9/10